 Written and compiled by George Knowles

-During the early 1970’s at a time when the revival of contemporary witchcraft in America was still in it’s hay-day, Herman Slater was a Wiccan High Priest and proprietor of a well-known occult bookstore.
+During the early 1970’s at a time when the revival of contemporary Witchcraft in America was still in it’s infancy, Herman Slater was a Wiccan High Priest and proprietor of two well-known occult bookstores in New York, “The Warlock Shop” in Brooklyn Heights and later “The Magickal Childe” in Chelsea, Manhattan.
+Both shops became central hubs for information about the occult, and the latter a meeting place for many newly emerging traditions of contemporary Witchcraft.
 Slater was an out-spoken and flamboyant man who attracted both critics and admirers.
-A businessman first and foremost and to his own advantage, he never the less did much to advance the growth of contemporary witchcraft in America.
+He was also an author, editor and publisher of a number of books and did much to advance the growth of contemporary Witchcraft particularly in the New York area of America.

-Slater was born of Jewish parents in 1938 and brought up in a lower middle class neighborhood of New York.
-At an early age he became aware of the anti-Semitic prejudices directed against Jews.
-In the first instance on the part of the Catholic Church, for it was not until the Second Vatican Council of 1962-1965 that the Roman Catholic Church formally repudiated the charge that all Jews were responsible for the death of Christ, and condemned genocide and racism as un-Christian, and in the second instance on the part of the American government, who prior to 1945 had excluded all Jews from taking academic posts in universities.
-During his teens, Slater became politically active in the equal rights movement.
+Slater was born of Jewish parents on the 06th February 1935 and raised in a lower middle class neighborhood of New York.
+From an early age he became aware of anti-Semitic prejudices directed against Jews.
+In the first instance it came from the Roman Catholic Church, for it was not until the Second Vatican Council of 1962-1965 that the Church formally repudiated the charge that all Jews were responsible for the death of Christ and condemned genocide and racism as un-Christian.
+A second instance was on the part of the American government who prior to 1945 had excluded all Jews from taking academic posts in universities.
+As a result, during his teens Slater became politically active in equal rights movements.

-Slater studied business administration at New York University, and then Liberal Arts at Hunter Collage, before studying Traffic Management at the Traffic Management Institute in New York.
-He also completed a full-time course at the United States Navy Personnel School in Bainbridge, Maryland.
-From 1958 through to 1969 he held down a number of positions from business management, to traffic control, to insurance claims investigations, but in 1969 he was forced to stop working due to ill health.
+Educationally, after leaving high school Slater studied Business Administration at New York University, followed by Liberal Arts at Hunter Collage, New York and then Traffic Management at the Traffic Management Institute also in New York.
+Later he completed a full-time course at the US Navy Personnel School in Bainbridge, Maryland.
+From 1958 through to 1969 he held down a number of managerial positions ranging from business management, to traffic control (as a Manpower dispatcher) and insurance claims investigations, but in 1969 he was forced to stop working for health reasons.
 He was diagnosed and found to be suffering from tuberculosis of the bone, the treatment of which cost him a hipbone replacement and required three years of recuperation.

-During his convalescence and with nothing better to do, Slater began to read about and experiment with the Occult Psychic Sciences, such like divination (tarot cards), clairvoyance and the mystical art of levitation.
-He experienced levitation first hand during his recuperation, when he had to stay in bed for a year wearing a body cast with a weight of some 300 pounds.
-One morning he found himself in his cast stretched across a chair on the other side of the room??
+During his convalescence and with nothing else better to do, Slater began to read about and experiment with the Occult Psychic Sciences.
+He learned about Tarot divination, Clairvoyance and the mystical art of Levitation.
+On one occasion during his recuperation he experienced levitation first-hand.
+He had been forced to lay in bed for a year wearing a body cast with a weight of some 300 pounds, when one morning he awoke to find himself in his cast stretched across a chair on the other side of the room??
 This experience caused him to delve deeper into such phenomena and eventually led him to discover Witchcraft.

-With the business established, and in order to further to promote witchcraft, Slater then formed a publishing company from which to publish their own magazine, a periodical called: “Earth Religion News”.
+With the business established and in order to further promote Witchcraft, Slater set-up a publishing company from which they published their own magazine, a periodical named “Earth Religion News”.
 The magazine was an immediate success, but quickly gained notoriety for its explicit contents and cover designs.
-Slater devoted much of his time to educating others, and was a frequent guest speaker at many of New York’s colleges.
-He also starred in his own video: “An Introduction to Witchcraft and Satanism”, in which he appears dressed in his ceremonial robe and antler headdress, together with his familiar animal, a pet boa constrictor he called Herman.
+Slater devoted much of his time to educating others and was a frequent guest speaker at many of New York’s colleges.
+He also starred in a video called “An Introduction to Witchcraft and Satanism”, in it he appears dressed in his ceremonial robe and antler headdress, together with his familiar animal, a pet boa constrictor he called Herman.

 Earth Religion News magazine